Who We Are and What We Do

 The Vigil: Interfaith Annual Homeless Persons Memorial

 Every December, collaborating with the SF Night Ministry, the SFIC hosts the “The Vigil: Interfaith Annual Homeless Persons Memorial.”
 Religious leaders of different faiths offer prayers for the homeless who have died during the past year, and their names are read.
-This year’s memorial service will take place on Thursday evening, December 19, 2024 at Civic Center Plaza.
+This year’s memorial service will took place on Thursday evening, December 19, 2024 at Civic Center Plaza.

 Annual Interfaith Thanksgiving Prayer Breakfast